 The Direction of Integration (Growth): From Type 4 to Type 1

 In Enneagram, Type 1 is the Reformer.
-Ones are principled and have a strong sense of right and wrong.
+They are principled and have a strong sense of right and wrong.
 They are perfectionistic and well-organized.

 Going to Type 1 makes Fours more balanced.